*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 In this article I’m going to summarize some well-known safety recommendations for installing a TV antenna outdoors.

-Rooftop work can be dangerous and is the leading cause of injury among professional roofers, so you should be mindful of a few guidelines before getting on your ladder.
+Rooftop work is dangerous and falling is the leading cause of injury among professional roofers, so be mindful of a few guidelines when getting on your ladder.

 - Height you’ll be working at

 - Ease of access to the installation site

 If for any reason you’re unsure about any part of the installation process, then I recommend hiring a professional.

 - Roof Safety

 - Grounding Your Outdoor TV Antenna

 Of all the places you can install an antenna around your home, your roof is the most fraught with risk.
 If you’re not a professional roofer, it’s easy to underestimate potential hazards.

 According to OSHA, the largest percentage of construction worker fatalities in 2017 was caused by falls from ladders, rooftops, and similar high places.

 Taking a closer look at the risks, it’s easy to understand why.